Ziad236/Credit-Card-Clustering/README.md

 - **Data**: The dataset used for clustering analysis ("CC GENERAL.csv").
 - **Notebooks**: Jupyter notebooks containing the code for data preprocessing, clustering, and visualization.
-- **Results**: Visualization files, reports, or summaries of the clustering results.

 ## Requirements